11 Causes of Rubber Plant Dying and How to Revive It

 1. Pest infestations

-Rubber Plant is prone to sap-sucking insects like scales, mealy bugs, aphids and spider mites which may cause the plant to become wilted, stunted, drop leaves and begin to die.
+Rubber Plant is prone to scale insects, aphids, mealybugs and spider mites which suck the plant sap causing the plant to become wilted, stunted, drop leaves and begin to die.

 How to fix it